lmcinnes/umap/doc/densmap_demo.rst

 relative local density of data.
 A recent paper presented a technique called
 `DensMAP <https://www.biorxiv.org/content/10.1101/2020.05.12.077776v1>`__
-the computes estimates of the local density and uses those estimates as a regularizer in the optimization of the low dimensional representation.
+that computes estimates of the local density and uses those estimates as a regularizer in the optimization of the low dimensional representation.
 The details are well explained in `the paper <https://www.biorxiv.org/content/10.1101/2020.05.12.077776v1>`__